magenta-aps/vagrant-ansible-example/README.md

     git submodule add git@github.com:magenta-aps/vagrant.git

-Next setup an Ansible folder.
-The folder from this repository may be used.
+Next setup an Ansible folder, the folder from this repository may be used as a template.
+Please refer to [README.md in ansible/](ansible/README.md) for details.

-And that's it.

 ## Usage: